Cozy Peach Kitchen

 White onion, green pepper, and carrots sautéing in a Dutch oven.

-Heat a dutch oven or 6-quart pot over medium heat.
+Heat a Dutch oven or 6-quart pot over medium heat.
 Add sesame oil.
-Once hot, add carrot coins, green pepper and onion.
+Once hot, add carrot coins, green pepper, and onion.
 Sauté until softened, about 6-8 minutes.

 Cooked peppers, onions, and carrots in red curry paste.

 Sprinkle with salt and add the ginger, garlic, and curry paste.
-Adding the curry paste at this point allows it to toast, resulting in richer flavor.
+Adding the curry paste at this point allows it to toast, resulting in a richer flavor.

 Sauté until the ginger and garlic are golden and aromatic, about 2 minutes.